 Peter and Todd dove seriously into using groov EPIC’s operating system shell to port their PAC Control application to C++, passing over other control engine options to leverage the language they were most familiar with.
 “We tried CODESYS on the EPIC,” says Peter, “but the freedom and flexibility of going with C++ was too good to pass on.”

-groov EPIC uses a custom Debian Linux distribution that has been stripped down to the essential components, reducing its memory footprint and potential cyber attack vectors.
+groov EPIC uses a custom Yocto build of Debian-based Linux distribution that has been stripped down to the essential components, reducing its memory footprint and potential cyber attack vectors.
 Additionally, it has been cryptographically signed with Opto 22’s private key to prevent installation of any unapproved software.
 However, Opto 22 also exposes access to the EPIC’s Linux command-line using the secure shell protocol (SSH) and a free Shell Access license (GROOV-LIC-SHELL).

 “All development is done remotely through the SSH connection in [Microsoft] Visual Studio,” Peter explains.
 You can find the guide Todd posted in the Opto 22 user forums explaining how he set up this connection, which allowed him to develop programs in VS and compile them directly on his EPIC.
 Once Todd figured out this basic process, he and Peter were able to consolidate most of the control program into their C++ application along with many new features.